mcguirepr89/BirdNET-system/README.md

 ## How to install
 1. In the terminal run `cd ~ && git clone https://github.com/mcguirepr89/BirdNET-system.git`
 1. Run `~/BirdNET-system/scripts/install_birdnet.sh`
-1. Follow the installation prompt to configure your BirdNET-system to your needs.
+1. Follow the installation prompts to configure the BirdNET-system to your needs.
 - Note: The installation should be run as a regular user, but will require super user privileges, i.e., will ask you for your super user password.

 ## How to reconfigure your setup